 Alum bladder irrigation bag preparation is a challenge for many hospital pharmacies.
 Edge Pharma is excited to announce a solution that eliminates nonsterile to sterile compounding of this medication.
-Edge’s sterile concentrated alum solution will be available starting in January and comprises a 30g/300mL sterile aluminum potassium sulfate solution.
+Edge’s sterile concentrated alum solution comprises a 30g/300mL sterile aluminum potassium sulfate solution.
 Our alum solution is designed for sterile-to-sterile compounding, and only requires dilution to create a 30g/3000mL bladder irrigation bag.
 With many hospitals trying to eliminate nonsterile to sterile compounding, Edge’s sterile concentrated alum solution makes preparation substantially easier.

 Sterile Concentrated Alum Solution Features

 - Aluminum Potassium Sulfate 30g/300mL bag

 - Concentrated for sterile-to-sterile compounding

 - Dilute to create 30g/3000mL bladder irrigation bag

 “Severe hemorrhagic cystitis often arises from anticancer chemotherapy or radiotherapy for pelvic malignancies.
 Infectious etiologies are less common causes except in immunocompromised hosts.
 These cases can be challenging problems for the urologist and a source of substantial morbidity and sometimes mortality for the patients.”(1)